Book 3 Updates

 Follow the pavement, cross the A14 and curve left down to the junction where you turn right along the side road completed in 2020 as part of a massive reconfiguration of this part of the A14.
 After 600m, turn right along Utton's Drove, pass smelly sewage works on the left and keep on for just under 1km where you turn left along Tippler's Road.
 At the end, turn right onto the far less peaceful road into Swavesy.
 The slightly tedious walk to the centre can be mitigated by the purchase of an ice cream at the handy Boxworth End village store and a brief diversion along Ramper Road to view the very discreet Meridian Marker a few yards along the road on the left.
 Look out for the Baptist Chapels on either side of the road, soon afterwards.

-This route is marked blue on the map below.
+Bottom of page 7: The route is marked blue on the map below.
 As you join Station Road, having walked up from Brownshill Staunch, don't go right as the way marks suggest but turn left.
 A short distance down the road is a safe point to cross the road onto the path/cycleway that leads out of Bluntisham.
 The path leaves the road as it skirts the old railway bridge.
 Half way round there is an opening that leads onto a public footpath that runs up the edge of the field .
 Follow the path up the gentle slope.
 As you proceed up the path the water towers will come into view as does the meridian oak tree planted on the meridian line by a person unknown and date unknown.
 The oak tree becomes more apparent as you progress up the path.
 Turn left along the fenced path which takes you past the oak tree and the Meridian Markers erected in 2023.
 Continue along the path and you come to where you turn right to walk up through Meridian Wood.
 But before you do, spend a moment telling the time on the human sundial (hope it is a sunny day) installed as a millennium feature in the wood which was planted in December 2000 as the village's millennium project .
 Enjoy the path through the wood.
 Arrive at the wood’s roadside entrance where a new path connecting the wood to the village has been put along the adjacent house in Meridian Close.
 The path brings you onto the Woodend Road leading back into the village .
 You can cross safely to the path on the other side of the road and proceed downhill into the village.
-At the junction of Woodend / Short Lane and High Street you may either continue down Short Lane to turn left onto Colne Road and continue on to Somersham, or detour right down the High Street where you will come to the Barograph .
+In the village, turn right down the High Street where you will come to the Barograph .
 Stop a moment and observe the longitude and latitude references on the inside of the roof before turning left into the footpath, re-joining the GMT.

-The authors with David Gedye and his team of helpers at the “official” opening of the new meridian markers
+David Geyde- the human sundial.
+The authors with David and his team at the official opening